 DRI, Massaron file brief to U.S. Supreme Court in Lexmark patent case

-The President of DRI: The Voice of the Defense Bar, Mary Massaron Ross, recently co-authored and filed an amicus brief on merits with the U.S. Supreme Court in a patent infringement case.
+The President of DRI: The Voice of the Defense Bar, Mary Massaron, recently co-authored and filed an amicus brief on merits with the U.S. Supreme Court in a patent infringement case.

 Lexmark International Inc. v.
 Static Control Components Inc. arises out of a long-running lawsuit.